MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-manage-project-financials-overview.md

 ***Applies to: Dynamics 365 Finance, Dynamics 365 Project Operations, Dynamics 365 Supply Chain Management***

-This article describes how you can use Dynamics 365 products to support organization's requirements to manage project financials. <!--internal comment: This L2 is a consolidated doc of 4 L2's(Process project invoices(already published)+Recognize project revenue(already published)+Manage project budgets+Make adjustments to transactions)-->
+This article describes how you can use Dynamics 365 products to support your organization's needs for managing project financials. <!--internal comment: This L2 is a consolidated doc of 4 L2's(Process project invoices(already published)+Recognize project revenue(already published)+Manage project budgets+Make adjustments to transactions)-->

 ## Introduction to manage project financials

-The *manage project financials* business process area focuses on managing the financial data associated with the project work.
+The *manage project financials* business process area focuses on managing the financial data associated with project-related activities.
 It involves generating, processing, and reviewing invoices according to contractual arrangements.
-It also involves tracking payments, managing project budgets, adjusting project transactions, and recognizing project revenue. *Manage project financials* helps make sure the organization has correct and accurate project financial data associated with the project, which helps guarantee healthy cash flow for an organization, timely recognition of revenue, and effective planning.
+It also involves tracking payments, managing project budgets, adjusting project transactions, and recognizing project revenue.
+The *manage project financials* business process ensures the accuracy of the financial data linked to the project, thereby ensuring a healthy cash flow for your organization.

 *Manage project financials* is an essential step in the *project to profit* end-to-end business process flow.
-For project-based organizations, a structured and defined approach to managing project financials is critical to prevent financial risks and payment delays.
-It also helps ensure control and completion of project work within the organization.
+Maintaining a structured and well-defined approach to project financial management is critical to prevent financial risks and payment delays.
+It also helps ensure control and successful completion of project task in your organization.

-The *manage project financials* business process area should be defined and incorporated into the overall implementation during the plannings phase.
-This phase typically occurs at the beginning of a project's lifecycle and involves establishing project goals, defining project scope, and developing a detailed project plan.
+The *manage project financials* business process should be outlined and incorporated into the overall implementation during the planning phase.
+Typically occurring at the project's launch, this phase involves setting project goals, defining project scope, and developing a detailed project plan.

 ## Stakeholders

-Many people across the organization should contribute to the decision-making process and design of the manage project invoices area.
+Various individuals throughout your organization should participate in the design of the *manage project financials* business process.
 The following list provides examples of such stakeholders:

+- **Project manager**: The project manager is responsible for overseeing the entire project.
+The project manager has the following assigned task:
+  - overseeing the project billing backlog
+  - managing the project budget
+  - handling estimations and accruals
-- **Project managers** – responsible for managing project billing backlog and project budget, estimation and accruals, resource allocation and cost tracking.
-Depending on defined organizations' processes, project managers might also be accountable for reviewing and approving project transactions or preparing proforma invoices.
+  - overseeing resource allocation and cost tracking

+  Depending on your organization's processes, a project manager might also be responsible for reviewing and approving project transactions or preparing proforma invoices.

-- **Project accountants**/**Accounts receivable clerks** – responsible for creation of complaint and accurate customer-facing invoice documents, revenue posting and review of project budget and reporting preparation (actual vs. forecasted, expenses. costs, and so on).
+- **Project accountant**/**Accounts receivable clerk**: This individual is responsible for generating precise and accurate customer-facing invoice documents, posting revenue, and reviewing the project's budget.

-- **Finance department** – responsible for financial supervision, financial project reporting and analysis.
+- **Finance department**: The finance department is tasked with overseeing financial matters, conducting financial project reporting and performing analysis.

-- **Executive leadership** – responsible for project oversight and alignment with strategic organization's goals, which helps in secure the necessary resources and funding.
+- **Executive leadership**: Executives are responsible for project oversight and ensuring alignment with the strategic goals of the organization.

 ## Manage project financials process flow